cjzufelt/cppAES/README.txt

 2. For all files:
 	- Creates a unique AES key.
 	- Encrypts the contents of the file using that AES key.
-	- Encrypts all necessary decrypting data, namely the file name, AES key (represented in hex), and iv (represented in hex), using a hard-coded public RSA key.
+	- Encrypts all necessary decrypting AES data, namely the AES key (represented in hex), and iv (represented in hex), using a hard-coded public RSA key.
-	- Stores the encrypted data as hex in the keyfile ".AESKeys.txt" found in the target directory.
-Every entry to the keyfile is ended with a newline.
+	- Stores the encrypted AES data as hex at the top of the file, with the cipherText of the file's previous contents beneath.

 This program does the following for decryption:
-1. Opens the keyfile ".AESKeys.txt"
+1. Collects all file names in the target directory
-2. For every entry (line) in the keyfile:
+2. For all files:
-	- Turns the entry from hex to a string
-	- Decrypts the string using a hard-coded private RSA key
+	- Takes the encrypted AES data from the top of the file and decrypts it using a hard-coded private RSA key.
-	- Turns the AES key and iv from hex back into their usable form
-	- Decrypts the file with its associated AES key and iv
-3. Deletes the keyfile
+	- Uses the decrypted AES data to decrypt the cipherText stored in the same file.
+	- Clears the contents of the file, and writes the decrypted cipherText back in

 To encrypt:
 1. Go to the bin directory